Contravention of Court Orders

 The only way the court can penalise someone for contravening an order is if the other person to whom the order applies files an application alleging a breach of order or non-compliance with the order.

-The first thing to do if you want to accuse someone of breaching an order is to get legal advice.
+The first thing to do if you want to accuse someone of a contravention of court orders is to get legal advice.

 Each case is judged according to its individual circumstances and outcomes vary, so it is very important to understand how the law applies to your specific situation.

-To accuse someone of contravention of an order, you must file the following documents in court:
+To accuse someone of contravention of court orders, you must file the following documents in court:

-- An application for the contravention of an order
+- An application for contravention of court orders

 - A supporting affidavit